About

 • Molecular biology of cancer

-• Artificial intelligence in surgery
+• Translational research and the use of artificial intelligence in surgery

 Where can I find Prof. Dr. Dr. Büchler?